-With a well designed welcome email campaign, you begin to build the foundation of a long-term relationship with subscribers, who over time, become your customers, brand ambassadors, evangelists, and loyal supporters.
+With a well-designed welcome email campaign, you begin to build the foundation of a long-term relationship with subscribers who, over time, become your customers, brand ambassadors, evangelists, and loyal supporters.

-But in order to accomplish this, you need to put a laser focus on creating a welcome campaign that goes beyond the status quo.
+However, in order to accomplish this, you need to put a laser focus on creating a welcome campaign that goes beyond the status quo.

 In this post, we’ll look at the importance of welcome emails for your e-commerce business, walk you through the process of getting one set up, and put a spotlight on some amazing campaigns that you can learn from.